AngleProtocol/merkl-docs/mechanisms/campaigns/concentrated-liquidity-mechanisms.md

 For large pools with numerous swaps, the engine may not analyze all the swaps that occurred during the specified period but instead sample the largest ones.
 If a position is detected as out of range during the swaps that were sampled, then it will not be eligible to rewards for that period.
 It's up to liquidity providers to ensure that their positions are actively managed to stay within the effective range to maximize their rewards.

-Also on top of the common Anti-DoS filter removing users earning less than 1/10,000,000th (or 0.00001%) of the campaign rewards per engine run, the Merkl engine disqualifies in concentrated liquidity campaigns positions with less than \$20 worth of liquidity.
+Also on top of the common Anti-DoS filter removing users earning less than 1/10,000,000th (or 0.00001%) of the campaign rewards per engine run, in concentrated liquidity campaigns, the Merkl engine disqualifies positions with less than \$20 worth of liquidity.

 ## Out of range liquidity